aws/aws-advanced-odbc-wrapper/README.md

 ## Getting Help & Opening Issues

-If you encounter a bug with the AWS ODBC Wrapper, we would like to hear about it.
+If you encounter a bug with the AWS Advanced ODBC Wrapper, we would like to hear about it.
 Please search the [existing issues](https://github.com/aws/aws-advanced-odbc-wrapper/issues) to see if others are also experiencing the issue before reporting the problem in a new issue.
 GitHub issues are intended for bug reports and feature requests.

 When opening a new issue, please fill in all required fields in the issue template to help expedite the investigation process.